ELVIS-CHING/ROMS_related/enviroments of servers.md

 The environment settings should be specified before compiling the code, and may also need to be specified in the submitting script on some servers.

-* The Fortran compiler and mpi are specified in 'build.bash' (or 'makefile', refer to [steps to run a model](https://github.com/ELVIS-CHING/ROMS_related/blob/main/steps%20to%20run%20a%20model.md) )
+* The Fortran compiler and mpi are specified in 'build.bash' (or 'makefile', refer to [steps to run a model](/steps%20to%20run%20a%20model.md))
-* The path of NetCDF should be specified in 'Linux-ifort.mk' (if ifort is used) in the "Compilers" directory.
+* The path of NetCDF should be specified in '*Linux-ifort.mk*' (if ifort is used) in the "Compilers" directory.

 The new HPCs usually use [Lmod](https://lmod.readthedocs.io/en/latest/index.html#) to manage the software packages.
 With Lmod, we can set up the environments easily by adding the modules in '\~/.bash_profile' or '~/.bashrc'.
 Every time log in to the server, it will load the settings in '\~/.bash_profile' automatically.
 Or use the command 'source ~/.bash_profile' to update the settings after modifying it.
 Some basic useful commands can be found in this [official link](https://lmod.readthedocs.io/en/latest/010_user.html), or this [simple introduction](https://qingli411.github.io/eesrf-hpc-user-guide/hpc1/environment.html) provided by Prof. Li Qing.